 Standing at 12 to 18 inches high at maturity is Japanese blood grass (Imperata cylindrica var. rubra), which can be grown in zones 5 to 9.
 Plant it in full sun to partial shade in a well-drained soil.
 Drought-tolerant once established, it bears reddish blades, as is suggested by its common name.
 The species plant is highly invasive, but varieties such as rubra are tamer, although you still must watch out that they do not revert back to the tendencies of their species.

 How to Trim Ornamental Grass

 So much for what might be considered the "when" part of the question.
-But the "how" may be worth considering, too -- if you want to avoid making a mess when you trim ornamental grass.
+But the "how" may be worth considering, too, if you want to avoid making a mess when you trim ornamental grass.
 Otherwise, your garden will end up looking like a barber shop floor, after a customer has just left.
 To avoid this mess, tie the dead stalks up into a bundle before you make your cuts.
 That way, after the cutting is done, you mainly have just one object to pick up and move, rather than all of the individual stalks.

-Low-Maintenance Landscaping With Ornamental Grass and Mulch
+Low-Care Landscaping With Ornamental Grass and Mulch